m8liaang/data-analysis-projects/measles_outbreak/README.md

 ## Key Findings
 1. Outbreak curves are present in the most affected states (Florida, Virginia, Texas, Arizona, Utah, and South Carolina).
 South Carolina has the largest outbreak curve (with its peak being over 100 cases), while Texas has two outbreak curves.
+2. South Carolina, Texas, and Utah are the three U.S. states with the most measles cases.
-2. 2026 saw a rise in measles cases throughout the United States, with an outbreak curve present in spring 2026.
+3. 2026 saw a rise in measles cases throughout the United States, with an outbreak curve present in spring 2026.

 ## Project Structure
 ```text